atrocore/atrocore/docs/01.atrocore/03.administration/13.user-interface/docs.md

 ## Backgrounds Configuration Panel

-The Backgrounds Configuration panel allows users to define and manage background images used for visual customization within the system.
+The Backgrounds Configuration panel enables users to define and manage the background images that are used to customise the appearance of the system when a page is loaded.

 ![Style Configuration Panel](./_assets/Background-Panel-configuration.png){.medium}

-Configuration Fields

 The panel includes the following fields:
 - **Image**: Specifies the background image file.
 Users can select or upload an image that will be used as a background.
 This field is mandatory.
 - **Name**: Defines the display name of the background configuration.
 This name is used to identify the background within the system.
 - **Code**: A unique system identifier for the background configuration.
 This value is used internally and must be unique across all background records.